paldhous/datacanvas-sensorlog/README.md

 # datacanvas-sensorlog

-I am taking part in [Data Canvas: Sense Your City](http://datacanvas.org/sense-your-city/), a project to build a network of 100 sensors in seven cities around the world: San Francisco, Boston, Rio de Janeiro, Geneva, Bangalore, Singapore and Shanghai.
+I am taking part in [Data Canvas: Sense Your City](http://datacanvas.org/sense-your-city/), a project to build a network of 100 sensor nodes in seven cities around the world: San Francisco, Boston, Rio de Janeiro, Geneva, Bangalore, Singapore and Shanghai.

 This app displays the output from a single sensor node.
 You can view it live [here](https://paldhous.shinyapps.io/datacanvas-sensor/), displaying data from my sensor node in San Francisco.